 Today our nutritionists are sharing the five gut-friendly nutrients and probiotic foods that help balance digestion.
 To help achieve a strong and healthy digestive tract, our nutritionist also designed a DIY yogurt recipe for you to make your very own probiotic foods!

-Balance can be a tricky thing, as Fido knows, below.
-A number of different lifestyle, genetic, and dietary factors can dictate your digestion.
-Some digestive diseases such as IBS (a common intestinal disorder causing pain in the belly, gas, diarrhea, and constipation) or GERD (a digestive disease where stomach acid or bile irritates the food pipe lining) can deeply disrupt your digestion and body as a whole.
+A number of different lifestyle, genetic, and dietary factors can dictate your digestive health.
+Some digestive disorders such as IBS (a common intestinal disorder causing pain in the belly, gas, diarrhea, and constipation) or GERD (which occurs when stomach acid or bile irritates the food pipe lining) can deeply disrupt your digestion and body as a whole.
 In general though, without other issues at play, there are certain foods that can promote a rich and diverse microbiome to benefit your body, skin, and well being.

 Here are five gut-friendly foods recommended by HUM’s registered dietitians for a healthy colon.

 Cruciferous vegetables are a great foundation for a healthy digestive tract.
 These include broccoli, Brussels sprouts, kale, and collard greens.
-They’re rich in fiber and packed with health- and beauty-boosting vitamins and minerals.
+They’re rich in fiber and packed with healthy vitamins and minerals.